kc8/adventofcode/README.md

 ## Day 4
 Counted the ':' and just checked if the line had 'cid'.
 Could most likely use less looping by cleaing the input better.
 Did not feel like doing part II.

+#Day 5
+Finsished on day after.
+Wanted to figure it out with a 'midpoint formula' solution but figured out the binary solution instead.
+Second part was just sorting and seeing the missing value?